 Gluten Free Cookies

-- 1 cup dates, packed (soaked for 10 minutes in warm water and then drained)
+- 1 cup pitted and packed down dates, soaked for 10 minutes in warm water and then drained

-- 3/4 cup almond meal (ground from raw almonds)
+- ¾ cup almond meal (ground raw almonds)

-- Store leftovers in an airtight container for several days.
-Move to the fridge or freezer for longer term storage.
+Store leftovers in an airtight container for several days.
+Move to the refrigerator or freezer for longer term storage.

-- Notes- The good thing about these cookies is that a little under-baked is OK since there are no eggs and they will ultimately just be a little more moist.
+The good thing about these cookies is that a little under-baked is OK, since there is no egg and they will ultimately just be a little more moist.